Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Date: 2019

 Description: At 18 floors high, this vibrant, ‘80s-vibe abstract mural can be seen from the NJ Turnpike.
-It evokes the feeling of fun and happiness with it’s yellow, pink, orange, blue, and green strokes.
-With assistance by John and Distort, it was painted with acrylics and paint guns as well as spray paint.
+It evokes the feeling of fun and happiness with its yellow, pink, orange, blue, and green strokes.
+With assistance from John and Distort, it was painted with acrylics and paint guns as well as spray paint.
 It was painted in 180 hours over the course of 12 days.

 Jersey City Crown